 Anyways, I have always wanted to live in a tiny home.
-Yes, I’m one of those people who watches Tiny House Hunters on TV and marvels at how families can live in such small quarters and not kill each other.
-Of course this meant that when the opportunity of living in a tiny home presented itself on Airbnb, I went ahead and booked it.
+Yes, I’m one of those people who watch Tiny House Hunters on TV and marvels at how families can live in such small quarters and not kill each other.
+Of course, this meant that when the opportunity of living in a tiny home presented itself on Airbnb, I went ahead and booked it.

 I was beyond nervous leading up to our stay.
 Would we hate it?
 Would we kill each other?

 When we drove up to the property, the actual grounds were not at all how I had envisioned.
 There were only about 5 homes.
 Actually, only 3 were actual tiny homes, the other two looked like garbage.
 One was a semi truck trailer with a porta potty out back and the other looked like a shed overflowing with stuff.
 It wasn’t much of a community like I was told.
 It looked more like the makings of a zombie apocalypse.

 The teal door with the glass window was welcoming.
 The floor to ceiling windows were mesmerizing as well as all the other quirky details, like the cute handles on the wall next to the stairs and the dark hardwood floors.
 The super bright kitchen made everything feel extra homey.

 I hesitated when I walked towards the back and saw the composting toilet.
 It looked so complicated but I was pleased to see a full-size shower next to it and a washer/dryer combo.

 Unfortunately, the appeal of all the bright windows was quickly lost when we realized just how blasted hot it was.
 The tiny home felt like a freaking oven.
 For some reason, I didn’t think about the Texas heat when I decided to book the place for the month of August.
 With absolutely no tree coverage and no curtains for a majority of the bajillion windows, the tiny home was a stuffy hell on wheels.